 .134 = 0.294 -.001*(160)

 .174 = 0.294 -.001*(120)

+For risk differences, a linear regression model would be preferred as it models the difference between two risk groups rather than the odds ratio between them, which is the analysis you ran, just the wording is off.
+Be sure to state what type of tests this utilizes and whether the standard errors are robust or not.
+2/5

 Inference: There seems to be a little difference in relationship between groups in this model.
 The model is saying that those with higher LDL values have a lower risk of being in the deadin5 group.
 There seems to be an absolute risk difference of 40% in the scenario I painted above.

+Be sure to include a p value and confidence interval in this analysis to determine whether the findings are significant.
+Also, try to avoid using variable names in your description as it may be difficult for someone with little background in our homeworks to understand what you mean.
+Also, likely a typo, but note that the difference you show is 4%.
+The analysis seems to be correct, just expand on the findings.
+1/5

 Method: Poisson regression with LDL as the predictor and deadin5 group as the response variable.